 - Child Sexual Exploitation

-The school currently has one Designated Safeguarding Lead (DSL) – Mr R Barber.
-Our Parent Liaison Officer, Mrs J Dawson, also works with the DSL when appropriate.
+The school currently has one Designated Safeguarding Lead (DSL) – Mr R Barber - and two deputy DSLs - Ms L Anderson and Mrs J Dawson who is also our Parent Liaison Officer.
 Their training is updated every two years, and disseminated to all staff, as is all on-going safeguarding information.
 The DSL has an overview of all child protection cases, and shares these with the school governors, whilst maintaining the anonymity of all relevant individuals.
-Mrs J Pitchell is the governor responsible for Safeguarding and Child Protection.
-Her deputy is Mrs P Shelbrooke.
+Mrs P Shelbrooke is the governor responsible for Safeguarding and Child Protection.

 The school’s Safeguarding Policy incorporating Child Protection is updated annually or when changes in statutory policy dictate.
 It is ratified at governor level, and its contents are shared with the children as part of the curriculum delivery.